Abhinav-ranish/AI-Stock-Analyzer/Readme.md

 ---

-🚀 **Now your AI-powered stock analyzer is smarter, retrieves real-time data, and gives AI-based investment decisions – all via a web interface!** 🚀
+🚀 **AI-powered stock analyzer is smarter, retrieves real-time data, and gives AI-based investment decisions – all via a web interface!** 🚀